Tomoyukiryu/DraconicReactorControl/README.md

 #link to originale: https://github.com/acidjazz/demon

-#I only did some minor changes for it to work on 1.12.2 , I don't about later versions
+#I only did some minor changes for it to work on 1.12.2 , I don't know about newer versions

 #To install :
 1. get files drmon.lua and /lib/f